jsfiddle/togetherjs/togetherjs/README.md

 - `templating.js`: handles creating nodes based on DOM templates.
 Does some substitution based on specific class names.

-- `towtruck.js`: this is the bootstrap code.
-It is included on all pages, defines the `TowTruck` variable, and handles configuration and initial loading.
+- `togetherjs.js`: this is the bootstrap code.
+It is included on all pages, defines the `TogetherJS` variable, and handles configuration and initial loading.

 - `ui.js`: this has most of the UI.
 It loads the UI and binds most of the methods.
 It's a jumble of UI stuff.  `ui.activateUI()` is the most important function.